-\$100 invested on 12/31/15 in stock or index, including reinvestment of dividends.
+\$100 invested on 12/31/14 in stock or index, including reinvestment of dividends.
 Fiscal year ending December 31.

-The companies included in the Company's Peer Group are: AAR Corp., Aerojet Rocketdyne Holdings, Inc., AeroVironment Inc., Comtech Telecommunications Corp., CPI Aerostructures Inc., Ducommun Inc., Frequency Electronics Inc., and Mercury Systems Inc.
+The companies included in the Company's Peer Group are: AAR Corp., Aerojet Rocketdyne Holdings, Inc., AeroVironment Inc., Comtech Telecommunications Corp., CPI Aerostructures Inc., Ducommun Inc., Frequency Electronics Inc., and Mercury Systems Inc. Arotech Corp., which was included in the 2018 Peer Group has been excluded from the current Peer Group as it is no longer publicly traded.